 Harewood Forest Walk

-Directions - From the centre of Walpole find Horsley Rd and take this north until the roundabout.
-Turn right onto Scotsdale Rd and follow this all the way to the start of the walk where you'll find a little car park and noticeable signs for Harewood Forest.
+Directions - From the centre of Denmark find Horsley Road and take this north until the roundabout.
+Turn right onto Scotsdale Road and follow this all the way to the start of the walk where you'll find a little car park and noticeable signs for Harewood Forest.

 The Hike - I'm no stranger to small walks and really enjoy a good meditative meander through a quality bit of forest or along a body of water.
 With my south west road trip starting to hit it's stride, this day would be a travel day between Walpole and Albany, taking in a couple of hikes around the Denmark area.
 Waking up in my tent at Mt Clare, it was a quick pack-up of my wet gear and into the car for the short drive to Walpole for a spot of breakfast.
 I was quite keen to check out the new café in town and Banksia Café didn't disappoint with a modern feel and plenty of appetising options.
 I ended up selecting a mushroom dish and washed it down with a flat white, a pretty good way to start the day in my opinion.